THE MASSACHUSETTS CENTER FOR CIVIC EDUCATION PRESENTS

 an online course for graduate credit or professional development hours

-Join us for a two semester online course on the Constitution and American Government in partnership with the Center for Civic Education and Framingham State University
+Join us for a summer semester online course on the Constitution and American Government in partnership with the Center for Civic Education and Framingham State University

 The course will utilize the We the People curriculum, an innovative course of instruction for upper elementary, middle school, and high school students on